 Without the Value Layer, We’re Stuck in the Past

 Leaders in the payments industry need to work together to build a value layer through which money can move instantaneously on a global scale, regardless of currency or transfer type.
-This requires businesses and experts across functions of the industry — banks, payment providers, financial regulators, cybersecurity firms and more — to collaborate on standardized solutions that eliminate or bypass existing hurdles.
+This requires businesses and experts across functions of the industry — banks, payment providers, financial regulators, cybersecurity firms and more — to collaborate on standardized solutions that eliminate or bypass existing hurdles for online payments.

 That process will require navigating the legal and regulatory jurisdictions unique to each currency and market, as well as creating the actual infrastructure that, on a technical level, allows all of the currencies to interact and transact over the internet.
 On another front, it requires trust in the security of the value layer, consumers, regulators and solution providers.
 All of these efforts to build the value layer can’t be executed by one or two companies alone, but through the combined efforts of leaders across the financial industry.